cdeutsch/MonoTouch.Dialog-PickerElement/README.md

 ## History ##

+### 3/16/2012 ###

+* Added feature that highlights the row the picker is being shown for and also scrolls the row into view rather then potentially covering it up.

 ### 3/14/2012 ###

 * Created DateTimeElement2 that creates a UIDatePicker on the same view just like the PickerElement, instead of pushing a new view like the regular MonoTouch.Dialog DateTimeElement.